Harrison365/NC-News-Back-End/README.md

 PGDATABASE=nc_news
 ```

-- Next, install dependancies and seed the database locally using "npm i" followed by "npm run seed".
+- Next, install dependencies and seed the database locally using "npm i" followed by "npm run seed".

 - "npm t" can then be used to run the tests.